nlbdev/mathml-guidelines/_pages/about.md

 ---
 layout: page
-title: Nordic MathML Guidelines
+title: About Nordic MathML Guidelines
-description: Guidelines for Mathematical Content in HTML Files, Using MathML
+description: Information about the Nordic MathML Guidelines project
 permalink: /about/
 ---

-# Welcome to the Nordic MathML Guidelines
+# About the Nordic MathML Guidelines

 This document provides comprehensive guidelines for creating accessible mathematical content in HTML files using MathML.
 It is a joint effort between Nordic agencies dedicated to providing accessible literature in different formats to children and adults with various reading impairments or special needs.